top of page

 Skills You'll Learn

-• Mechanical and Electrical CAD
+• Electrical CAD and PCB Design

 • Microcontroller integration and debugging